novix-sa/Pyplan/docs/Quick Start.md

 ![Coding calculation logic](http://img.pyplan.org/Quick_start_model_code.png)

 ## **Modeling Business Rules**
-There are five basic components for creating and organizing the calculation logic diplayed at the right side of the modeling app.
+There are five basic components for creating and organizing the calculation logic.
+They are grouped in a toolbar titled "Code" you can find in the right side of the modeling app.

 ![Code building blocks](http://img.pyplan.org/Quick_start_code_components.png)